1. Get swimming

 Dawn Fraser Baths is a harbour tidal saltwater pool that is monitored daily by Beachwatch.
 After heavy rain the baths may close if the water quality is not suitable for swimming.

-The baths are currently undergoing a significant refurbishment and set to reopen in time for summer 2020.
-The $6.7 million upgrade will include raising and replacing the pavilion and decking, upgrading the lighting, bathrooms and changerooms.
+A significant refurbishment of the baths was completed in 2021 that included raising and replacing the pavilion and decking, upgrading the lighting, bathrooms and changerooms.

-Note: graph will be updated annually at completion of summer swim season.
+Note: graphs updated annually at completion of summer swim season.

 In 2019, City of Parramatta surveyed visitors to Lake Parramatta and found that 78% of respondents enjoyed their visit while 76% said they are likely visit again.
 View Lake Parramatta’s User Preference Survey results.